WebOrigami/docs/src/content/framework/tutorial.md

 This project is configured to let a user browse the virtual `public` folder.

-<span class="tutorialStep"></span> Switch to graph diagram window and refresh it to see its current structure.
+<span class="tutorialStep"></span> Switch to tree diagram window and refresh it to see its current structure.

 <figure>
 {{ svg.js {